corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-consensus.md

 ## Summary

 * Transactions must achieve *validity consensus* **and** *uniqueness consensus* to be committed to the ledger.
-* *Validity consensus* determines if a transaction accepted by the [smart contracts](key-concepts-contracts.md) it references.
+* Validity consensus determines if a transaction is accepted by the [smart contracts](key-concepts-contracts.md) it references.
-* *Uniqueness consensus* prevents double-spends.
+* Uniqueness consensus prevents double-spends.

 ## Video